Henri-Mikael-Korpela/cv/README.md

 Bring your own favicon!

-## Deployment to FTP server
+## Deployment to an FTP server

-In order to display CV online, I have used FTP connection to deploy files.
-The deployment requires `.env` file with the following content (values are example values):
+I set up deployment of CV online earlier using FTP connection.
+FTP deployment uses `deploy_ftp.py` script (requires Python to run).
+The deployment also requires `.env` file with the following content (values are example values):

 ```
 FTP_SERVER_HOST=ftp.example.com